aarmn/cobiwave/README.md

 I am passionate programmer.
 Currently focused on Frontend Development.

-Always aiming to the scalable software, and to grow professionally in the technology field.
+Always aiming to the scalable software and to grow professionally in the technology field.

 ## Technologies